-Gavin Stead, Managing Director at CBSA, has emailed to confirm that the sustainable indoor garden wall project can go ahead.
+Gavin Stead, Managing Director at CBSA, has emailed to confirm that the project to create a café style refit of the staff kitchen can go ahead.

 You must read his email and collaborate with stakeholders to produce a scope-management plan.